 Software development is a complicated process, and the stages that occur during the life cycle are as follows.

-- Research and planning: Before you start building software, you must research the market to find out what problems people are facing and what they are willing to pay for solutions.
+• Research and planning: Before you start building software, you must research the market to find out what problems people face and what they are willing to pay for solutions.

-- Design and planning: After you know the market, you can begin designing your software, including the UI, UX, and the user flow.
+• Design and planning: After you know the market, you can begin designing your software, including the UI, UX, and user flow.

-- Testing and debugging: When you’re done writing the code, you need to test the software and make sure that it runs smoothly.
+• Testing and debugging: When you’re done writing the code, you need to test the software and ensure it runs smoothly.

-- Building and deployment: After the software is built, you need to build the software, deploy it, and then launch it.
+• Building and deployment: After the software is built, you need to develop the software, deploy it, and then launch it.

-- Maintenance: After the software is deployed, you need to maintain it and make sure it continues to work properly.
+• Maintenance: After the software is deployed, you need to maintain it and ensure it works properly.

-Frequently asked question about Life Cycle of Software
+Frequently asked questions about the Life Cycle of Software

 Q: Is there an age limit on when one should start learning a new language/framework?